'Everyone feels heard': Expert pushes for healing amid global conflict | CBC News

 A safe place

 The guest list at a typical gathering reads like a meeting at the United Nations featuring people with varied backgrounds.
-That includes Masha Balanovska, who is from Ukraine.
+That includes Masha Balanovska from Ukraine.

 "I feel a [safe] place around me," said Balanovska as she took a cup of saffron-sweetened Persian tea from Farhoumand-Sims.